-This is the newest feature in the PopPUNK pipeline, available at https://web.poppunk.net/.
-PoPUNK-web has been designed for non-specialists and allows you to easily analyse and assign lineages to your query genomic sequences, using pre-optimised species-specific databases and default parameters.
+PopPUNK-web is available at https://web.poppunk.net/.
+This interface has been designed for non-specialists and allows you to easily analyse and assign lineages to your query genomic sequences, using pre-optimised species-specific databases and default parameters.

 PopPUNK-web uses C++ code compiled to WebAssembly to sketch query sequences client side, then post this sketch to our Python backend running PopPUNK.
 This means your raw genomic sequences remain anonymous and secure as they never actually leave your machine.

 PopPUNK-web allows you to upload a single isolate’s genomic sequence through our user-friendly drag and drop interface (shown below).
 After sketching and lineage assignment, information is returned on the species and lineage your query has been assigned to, relative to the genomic sequences in our pre-built databases.
 We then use this assignment to generate and return a series of visualisations that provide additional information on the relationship of your sequence to those in our databases.
 Currently, PopPUNK-web only supports S. pneumoniae sequences but we hope to expand this in the near future.

 The interactive outputs of PopPUNK-web are conventiently located in a single results page.
 You can navigate through the different outputs by using the tabs at the top of the results page.